VirtusaPolarisGTO/NyQL/README.md

 # NyQL

 A common query DSL for popular relational databases.
+Currently this supports `mysql` only, but `postgres`, `mssql` and `oracle` is pending.

 #### Terminology:
 * `Query Repository`: A folder containing all your query scripts and responsible of parsing a nyql query and generate a native query for the activated database.